lambdaclass/lambda_ethereum_consensus/spec/p2p-interface.md

 - `seq_number` is a `uint64` starting at `0` used to version the node's metadata.
   If any other field in the local `MetaData` changes, the node MUST increment `seq_number` by 1.
 - `attnets` is a `Bitvector` representing the node's persistent attestation subnet subscriptions.
+- `syncnets` is a `Bitvector` representing the node's sync committee subnet subscriptions.
+This field should mirror the data in the node's ENR as outlined in the [validator guide](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/validator.md#sync-committee-subnet-stability).

 *Note*: `MetaData.seq_number` is used for versioning of the node's metadata, is entirely independent of the ENR sequence number,